-A recent airline food study rated offerings on domestic carriers with a score of zero to five stars based on health, nutrient information, innovation, safety and more.
-We changed the focus to be on flights to Hawaii.
+The latest airline food study is out.
+It rated offerings on domestic carriers with a score of zero to five stars based on health, nutrient information, innovation, safety and more.
+Of course we again changed the focus to be on flights to Hawaii.
 The study was done by the Hunter College NYC Food Policy Center and DietDetective.com.

-“This year Alaska Airlines wins the top spot as the airline with the ‘healthiest’ food choices in the sky with Delta right behind….” — Charles Platkin, executive director of the Hunter College NYC Food Policy Center and editor of DietDetective.com.
+“This year Alaska and Air Canada share the top spot as the airlines with the ‘healthiest’ food choices in the sky, with Delta and JetBlue tied for second.” — Hunter College NYC Food Policy Center and DietDetective.com.

 Latest Airline Food Study | Ranking the airlines

 Alaska Airlines.
-Rating 4.25.
-Average snack box 471 calories, meal 510.
-Top spot award goes to Alaska.
+Rating 4.00.
+Average snack box 464 calories, meal 388.
+1st place award for Hawaii goes to Alaska.
 The company ranked as having the healthiest airline food overall by far.

-Do you know how many calories may be lurking in the meal’s salad dressing?
+Do you realize how many calories are lurking in the meal’s salad dressing?
 It could be hundreds of calories and it is likely also made with cheap and unhealthy oils.

-We pack our own snacks and meals, typically made at home or locally sourced on trips.
-There something to be said about controlling the quality, quantity and timing of food and beverages when flying.
+Always consider packing your own snacks and meals, whether made at home or locally sourced on trips.
+There’s a lot to be said about controlling the quality, quantity and timing of food and beverages when flying.